leftfield-geospatial/homonim/docs/case_studies/aerial_mosaic.rst

     **Source mosaic**

-Additive atmospheric effects were assumed negligible, and correction was performed with the :attr:`~homonim.enums.Model.gain` model.
-A small kernel of 1 pixel was chosen to mitigate the effect of large (500 m) MODIS pixels.
+Additive atmospheric effects were assumed negligible, and correction was performed with the *gain* :ref:`model <background:model>`.
+A small :ref:`kernel <background:kernel shape>` of 1 pixel was chosen to mitigate the effect of large (500 m) MODIS pixels.
 The next figure shows the corrected mosaic overlaid on the MODIS reference.

 .. figure:: aerial_mosaic-corrected_mosaic.jpg
     :width: 80%